 Now we rotate the face and notice all of the blends and shell are updated.

-Conclusion IRONCAD/INOVATE offer the functionality that many, even the high end, CAD systems offer in separate modules if they offer it at all.
+IRONCAD/INOVATE offer the functionality that many, even the high end, CAD systems offer in separate modules if they offer it at all.
 IRONCAD/INOVATE offer a much higher level of operation and productivity in one easy to use space.
-It also offers UDE (Unified Design Environment), the ability to work on assemblies in one file.
+It also offers a single model design environment, the ability to work on assemblies in one file.
 This offers a incredible advantage over the standard Pro/e paradigm of separated part and assembly files.
 See more information in our article “Single Model Design Environment”